adstriegel/cse30264-fa25-class/cp2/part1.md

 Using the filter tools for Wireshark, create pcap that contains only the connections to and from your Flask server (e.g. filter for a specific TCP port and IP address).
 You can do that either by setting the filter prior to your capture or after your capture.

-Place the captures in the `capture` sub-directory in your `cp2` repository.
+Place the captures on Google Drive in a folder that notes the name of your group.
 Name the files `good.pcap` and `poor.pcap` to help identify the captures.
 Make sure to save your results of your testing script output as `good.txt` and `bad.txt`.

 We will be pooling different pcaps from the class for the second part of the project.